 3. What solution do you think exists for this problem?

 Dustin Walker: That’s a tough one because you hate to deter people from exploring amazing places.
 But I always recommend hikers consider exploring lesser-known parks, which can be just as awesome as the more popular places.
 For example, tourism officials in Utah recently started promoting alternatives to the famous Zion National Park in an effort to reduce the crowds.

-What is never missing from your backpack when you go hiking?
+4. What is never missing from your backpack when you go hiking on overcrowding?

 Dustin Walker: That’s another tough one.
 I actually started embracing an “ultralight” mentality when I go backpacking.
 By only bringing the absolute minimum amount of food and gear — thereby lightening your backpack — you can hike farther, faster, and with less fatigue.

 5. What should people know when going hiking on less well-known routes?